cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 5/10

-> *The rendering shows pronounced geometric distortion and texture artifacts that degrade structural realism.
-Curved/warped walls, misaligned edges, depth inconsistencies, and heavy blur indicate a low-to-moderate reconstruction quality with limited spatial fidelity.
-Not suitable as a faithful real-world scene reconstruction without correction or refinement.*
+> *The rendering shows notable geometric and textural inconsistencies typical of a coarse 3DGS/NeRF reconstruction.
+Warped walls, slight edge misalignments, and depth errors reduce realism.
+Texture sharpness is compromised with blurred regions and inconsistent material cues.
+Overall, the scene resembles a plausible corridor but with clear reconstruction artifacts that prevent it from being indistinguishable from a real photograph.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Extensive warping and curved distortions across large wall surfaces, including doorway edges.
+- ⚠️ **Curved Or Warped Walls**: Visible warping and bending in wall planes and door frames; slight curvature artifacts across the corridor surfaces.
-- ⚠️ **Misaligned Edges**: Edges of door frames and walls do not align cleanly, giving a skewed perspective.
+- ⚠️ **Misaligned Edges**: Some edges and corners appear misaligned or miscoincident, especially near doorway junctions.
-- ⚠️ **Depth Or Perspective Errors**: Inconsistent depth cues and perspective, likely due to global distortion and blur.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent in several regions; perspective compression around the doorway and far wall reduces depth realism.
-- 🎨 **Ghosting**: Subtle ghost outlines and multiple faint echoes around edges.
-- 🎨 **Floating Artifacts**: Isolated stray shapes and rings appear detached from surfaces.
-- 🎨 **Over Blur**: Significant motion-like blur reduces surface definition.
+- 🎨 **Over Blur**: General blur reduces texture sharpness; fine details are smeared across surfaces, especially near edges.
-- 🎨 **Texture Inconsistency**: Textures appear smeared and nonuniform across surfaces.
+- 🎨 **Texture Inconsistency**: Inconsistent material appearance (wood panels vs. wall surfaces) and mismatched reflectivity across surfaces.

 ### View 12 (330°)